 - Both rods must be used for Carp fishing.

 - Un-hooking mats must be used.

 - Watchers have the right to examine rigs.

 – there always seems to be some confusion between members regarding this rule – this means that BOTH rods are to be used solely for the purpose of Carp fishing – in other words / for example – having one rod float/feeder for tench / silvers and one out for Carp is NOT permitted

-15. Members must produce their Members’ Cards when challenged by a watcher, other member, owner or occupier of land or his servant.
+15. Members must produce their Members’ Cards and/or EA Rod Licence when challenged by a watcher, other member, owner or occupier of land or his servant.

 16. No night fishing.
 No camping is allowed on any of our waters.
 No access to waters before 4.45am or after 10.15pm.
 Fishing is allowed from 5am to 10pm only.
 Time allowed for tackling up/down is 15 minutes max.

 Night fishing is Only permitted on Certain Waters – at the time of writing Coppice Pond and is subject to a member being part of the Carp Syndicate and in possession of a Carp Permit – The Carp Syndicate is limited membership and an additional cost – please see the Carp Syndicate Section on this website